cyberbono3/gkr-protocol/README.md

 ## Important:
 The whole point of GKR  protocol is to avoid committing to intermediate values of a circuit.
-Assumption: V knows an input.
+Assumption: Without commitments, V knows an input and goes layer by layer.

 **WARNING**: This is an academic proof-of-concept prototype, and in particular has not received careful code review.
 This implementation is NOT ready for production use.